-Common Causes of Birth Injury or Birth Trauma
+What Are Common Causes of Birth Injury and Birth Trauma?

 - Miscalculation of the size of the fetus

 - Pre- or post-mature delivery due to improper dating

 - Infections and medical problems in the mother